Noah0217/Noah0217/README.md

 - 👨‍💻 I'm currently working on side projects.
 - 🌵 I'm currently learning Typescript.
-- ‎ 📍 Salt Lake City, UT.
+- ‎ 📍 Salt Lake City, Utah
 - 🥅 My goal is to get a job in Front End Development.
 - ⚡ Some of my interests Video Games, Soccer, Computers, Aerospace.